pfedick/DeckerGame/README.md

     - lasers
 - how does sound work with SDL?
 - write the audio engine
+- how to integrate sound track and sound effects into the game
+- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
+- world editor

+## How to control the player

+The player can be controlled by the arrow keys or alternatively with "wasd" or "ijkl"
+- cursor up / w / i: climb up a ladder or jump up in the air
+- cursor down / s / k: climb down a ladder
+- cursor left / a / j: walk to the left
+- cursor right / d / l: walk to the right
+- shift left / shift right: walk faster, jump higher

+When walking an pressing the key for up, the player will jump in the direction of walking.

 ## On what platforms will the game be available